 Your local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
 This national hotline number will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does not need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Symptoms will be treated as appropriate.

 A visit to the emergency room, however, may not be needed.

 How well the person does depends on the amount of chalk swallowed and how quickly treatment is received.
+People with kidney disease may be more affected if a very large amount of chalk is ingested.
 The faster the person gets medical help, the better the chance for recovery.

 Chalk is considered a fairly nonpoisonous substance, so recovery is likely.